-A lease or licence may be granted, in accordance with an express authorisation by this Plan of Management, providing the lease or licence is in accordance with the key principles of granting tenure over Crown land.
+A lease, licence or other estates may be granted, in accordance with an express authorisation by this Plan of Management, providing the lease, licence or other estates is in accordance with the key principles of granting tenure over Crown land and complies with sections 46-47D of the Local Government Act.
 Express authorisation allows Council to lawfully issue a tenure on the reserve.
 If Council has not clearly stated the intent to issue tenure on the reserve in the Plan of Management, then the tenure cannot be considered lawfully issued.
-Generally, express authorisation of leases or licences should cover:
+Generally, express authorisation of leases, licences or other estates should cover:

-- 1. Type of arrangement authorised that is, Council may authorise leases and/or licences. - 2.
-Land or facilities to be covered that is, Council may allow leases and/or licences on all or some of the land and facilities. - 3.
-Purpose for which tenure will be granted Council may choose to allow leasing for community purposes, business purposes, or more limited purposes such as sports or childcare facilities. - 4.
+- 1. Type of arrangement authorised that is, Council may authorise leases and/or licences, and /or other estates. - 2.
+Land or facilities to be covered that is, Council may allow leases and/or licences, and/or other estates on all or some of the land and facilities. - 3.
+Purpose for which tenure will be granted Council may choose to allow leasing for community purposes, business purposes, or more limited purposes such as sports. - 4.
 Proposed term of the tenure this can be broken down into short-term, or long term, or specify a term in years.

-The Crown land manager "must ensure that all leases or licences over the Crown reserve that the manager grants include a provision that requires their holders to comply with the requirements of any Plan of Management in force for the land from time to time that are relevant to the holders' use or occupation of the land" (CLM Act 2016, 3.36 (3) (c)).
+The Crown land manager "must ensure that all leases, licences or other estates over the Crown reserve that the manager grants include a provision that requires their holders to comply with the requirements of any Plan of Management in force for the land from time to time that are relevant to the holders' use or occupation of the land" (CLM Act 2016, 3.36 (3) (c)).
 Authorisation must be consistent with reserve purpose.
-See Action Plan -for details.